gourneau/ipython-osx-menu/README.md

 ![Alt text](http://labs.radiantmachines.com/notebook.png "Open in browser")

-Easily run and access the iPython notebook from the OS X Menu bar.
+Easily spawn and the access IPython notebook from the OS X Menu bar.

 This is super alpha.